Nick Pope (journalist): Ministry of Defence

-Pope worked as a civil servant for the Ministry of Defence from 1985 to 2006.
-From 1991 to 1994, he worked in Secretariat (Air Staff) Sec (AS) 2a more commonly known as the "UFO desk", where his duties included investigating reports of UFO sightings, to see if they had any defence significance.
+Pope worked as a civil servant for the Ministry of Defence (MoD) from 1985 to 2006.
+From 1991 to 1994, he worked in the Secretariat (Air Staff) Sec (AS) 2a, more commonly known as the "UFO desk", where his duties included investigating reports of UFO sightings, to see if they had any defence significance.
+His final posting in the MoD was to the Directorate of Defence Security.
+In 2009, the MoD announced that UFO sightings would no longer be investigated.